andrewhopper/hivemind/README.md

     MCP-->>IDE: Standards
 ```

-The architecture diagram shows the core components of AutoArch, centered around the Model Context Protocol (MCP) which integrates with your development environment.
+The architecture diagram shows the core components of HiveMind, centered around the Model Context Protocol (MCP) which integrates with your development environment.
 The Facts Server manages development guidelines and standards using a SQLite database with vector search capabilities.

-The sequence diagram illustrates the flow of a typical development request through the system, showing how facts are retrieved, validated, and enforced to maintain consistent standards throughout your project.

-## Features

-- **Facts Management**: Store and retrieve development decisions, guidelines, and standards
-- **Automated Validation**: Validate code changes against established criteria
-- **Flexible Categories**: Support for multiple development aspects (frontend, backend, security, etc.)
-- **Configurable Rules**: Adjustable strictness levels for different types of guidelines

-## Project Structure
+### Project Structure

 ```
-autoarch/
+HiveMind/
 ├── facts-server/        # MCP server for facts management │   ├── src/            # TypeScript source files
 │   ├── prisma/         # Database schema and migrations